Stochastic wave-current interaction in thermal shallow water dynamics: Conclusion

 \section{Conclusion}

 \paragraph{Summary.} This paper has extended the work of \cite{camassa1992dispersive} and \cite{camassa1996long, camassa1997long} by casting it into the framework of Hamilton's variational principle and including the multi-time effects of the Strouhal number and the barotropic effects of vertically-integrated buoyancy with horizontal gradients.
 As a result, a variety of new terms representing new effects relative to \cite{camassa1992dispersive} and \cite{camassa1996long, camassa1997long} have appeared in the resulting equations.
 For example, in the variational CH92 equations \eqref{eq:KelThm-VCH92} written in Kelvin circulation form in \eqref{eq:KelThm-rsGN} one sees how horizontal circulation (convection) is generated by an misalignment of horizontal gradient of vertically averaged buoyancy with the horizontal gradients of bathymetry and/or surface elevation.
-The new terms in these equations relative to \cite{camassa1992dispersive} are pointed out explicitly in equation \eqref{eq:VCH92}.